vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *kriyā caitanyarūpatvād evaṁ cakramayaṁ sthitam* //71//

-This half-stanza is commented on as follows by the Dī : “As has been said before \( *śl. * 57\), the power of activity is named *mudrā* because she gladdens the universe and makes it fl ow.”
+This half-stanza is commented on as follows by the Dī : “As has been said before \( *śl. * 57\), the power of activity is named *mudrā* because she gladdens the universe and makes it flow.”

 It is therefore only the energy of activity that, dividing herself, beauti-fi es and diversifi es herself by the division and the \(successive\) predominance of the energy-goddesses Vāmā and so on, and assuming the forms of the various *mudrās* , from Saṁkṣobhinīto Yoni, her nature being that of a consciousness \( *caitanya* \) that becomes the *cakra* , that is to say, that assumes the aspects of the ninefold